-- Consistency with scientific objectives of Add Health. - Acceptable burden to Add Health respondents. - Parsimonious use of biospecimens (if applicable). - A minimal burden to Add Health staff and biospecimen repositories (if applicable). - Draws on unique characteristics of Add Health. - No/minimal overlap with the current portfolio of studies.
+- Consistency with scientific objectives of Add Health. - Consistent with the scientific priorities of our main funding agencies over the years, particularly the Division of Behavioral and Social Research of the National Institute on Aging (NIA) and/or the Population Dynamics Branch of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD). - Acceptable burden to Add Health respondents. - Parsimonious use of biospecimens (if applicable). - A minimal burden to Add Health staff and biospecimen repositories (if applicable). - Draws on unique characteristics of Add Health. - No/minimal overlap with the current portfolio of studies.